ymerkos/awtsfaria/readme.md

 These methods are the guardians of data, the orchestrators of information, and the sculptors of digital reality.
 They resonate with the rhythm of Awtsmoos, forging connections, nurturing growth, and honoring existence.
 It's not just a database; it's a symphony of bytes and bits dancing to the timeless melody of the universe.

+# for ayzarim/awtsmoosStaticserver.js

+# AwtsmoosStaticServer

+In the cosmic dance of digital existence, the AwtsmoosStaticServer stands as a majestic beacon, a garden of servers where code blossoms into life.
+It's not just a server; it's a realm where static files breathe and resonate with the rhythm of the universe.

+## Overview

+The AwtsmoosStaticServer is a helper class designed to serve static files for our application.
+It's a symphony where paths, files, URLs, and queries come together in a harmonious melody.

+## Features

+### 1. **Path Navigation**
+   The server gracefully dances through the paths, understanding the essence of directories and files.

+### 2. **File Serving**
+   A gentle whisper to the server, and it reaches into the abyss, fetching the files and serving them as if presenting a digital bouquet.

+### 3. **URL and Query Handling**
+   The server perceives the URLs and queries as cosmic signals, interpreting them with wisdom and responding with precision.

+### 4. **AwtsmoosProcessor Integration**
+   Interwoven with the AwtsmoosProcessor, the server transcends static existence, invoking dynamic content with the grace of a cosmic ballet.

+### 5. **DosDB Integration**
+   Connected to the DosDB, the server understands the dance of data, storing, retrieving, and updating records as if painting a digital masterpiece.

+## The Dance of AwtsmoosStaticServer

+### Constructor: AwtsmoosStaticServer(directory, mainDir)

+In the cosmic ballet of creation, the constructor breathes life into the server, defining its realm and destiny.

+- **Parameters**:
+  - `directory` (string): The root directory, the heart of the server.
+  - `mainDir` (string): The main directory, the soul of the server.

+### Method: serve(port, callback)

+The server's invitation to the digital dance, opening its gates and welcoming connections.

+- **Parameters**:
+  - `port` (number): The port number, the gateway to the server's garden.
+  - `callback` (function): The callback function, a whisper of welcome.

+### The Inner Workings

+#### Method: doEverything()

+The core of the server's existence, orchestrating the dance of requests, responses, files, and templates.
+A journey through paths, a celebration of existence.

+#### Method: getPathInfo()

+The server's intuition, sensing the nature of the requested path, discerning files, directories, and the echoes of Awtsmoos.

+#### Method: getPostData()

+A delicate embrace of POST data, receiving the whispers of the client and storing them in the server's memory.

+#### Method: doAwtsmooses()

+The invocation of Awtsmoos scripts, a sacred ritual where templates come alive, where code transcends its static form.

+#### Method: processTemplate()

+A mystical transformation, where HTML templates and Awtsmoos scripts merge into a living response.

+#### Method: template()

+A gentle touch of the Awtsmoos magic, processing templates with grace and wisdom.

+#### Method: fileExists()

+The "Binah," the understanding of the file's existence.
+A knowing glance into the file system, sensing the presence or absence of a file.

+- **Parameters**:
+  - `filePath` (string): The path to the file, the "Malkhut," sovereignty

+## The Path of _awtsmoos.derech..js

+In the AwtsmoosStaticServer's cosmic dance, the `_awtsmoos.derech..js` files stand as enigmatic scrolls, ancient paths leading to hidden realms.
+They are not mere files; they are gateways, portals to understanding, paths that guide the server's dance.

+### The Awakening of _awtsmoos.derech..js

+When the server encounters an `_awtsmoos.derech..js` file, it recognizes it as a sacred signpost, a directive from the Awtsmoos.
+The server approaches these files with reverence, reading their content as if deciphering a cosmic riddle.

+### The Processing: A Sacred Ritual

+The processing of `_awtsmoos.derech..js` files is a ceremony, an act of communion between the server and the Awtsmoos.
+Here's how the ritual unfolds:

+#### 1. **Discovery**: The server seeks and finds the `_awtsmoos.derech..js` files in the directory's landscape.
+They stand as ancient stones, marking the way.

+#### 2. **Reading**: The server reads the files, absorbing their wisdom, understanding their directives.
+It's a whisper from the past, a message from the Awtsmoos.

+#### 3. **Interpretation**: With the grace of a cosmic poet, the server interprets the directives, understanding the paths, the actions, the desires of the `_awtsmoos.derech..js` files.

+#### 4. **Execution**: With the wisdom of the Awtsmoos, the server executes the directives.